Color Psychology

 Colors that build trust:

-- Blue - The trust champion
+- Blue.
+The trust champion.

-- Green - Financial security, health
+- Green.
+Financial security, health.

-- Conservative palettes - Less is more for serious sites
+- Conservative palettes.
+Less is more for serious sites.

 Colors that can undermine trust:

-- Overly bright/neon colors
+- Overly bright or neon colors

 - Too many colors competing

-- Red in wrong contexts (finance, healthcare)
+- Red in the wrong context (finance, healthcare)

 Cultural Considerations